apache/spark/docs/security.md

 secrets to be secure.

 For other resource managers, `spark.authenticate.secret` must be configured on each of the nodes.
-This secret will be used by all the daemons and applications.
+This secret will be shared by all the daemons and applications, so this deployment configuration is not as secure as the above, especially when considering multi-tenant clusters.

 <table class="table">
 <tr><th>Property Name</th><th>Default</th><th>Meaning</th></tr>